NativeScript/docs-v7/plugins/implementing-core-theme.md

 # Implementing NativeScript Theme in Plugins

-For plugins having UI representation is highly recommended to implement the NativeScript core theme.
+For plugins that use UI components, we highly recommend implementing the NativeScript core theme.
 It's up to you to decide if light and dark skins are enough or you want to implement more.
-Before continue reading make sure you read the basics about [NativeScript theme]({ % theme % }) and review [NativeScript Theme repository](https://github.com/NativeScript/theme)
+Before continue reading make sure you read the basics about [NativeScript theme]({ % theme % }) and review the [NativeScript Theme repository](https://github.com/NativeScript/theme)

 What this article covers:
 * [Prerequisites](#prerequisites)